DYII

 DYII (92.7 FM), broadcasting as Bee 92.7, is a radio station owned by Vimcontu Broadcasting Corporation and operated by Groove Deejayz Entertainment Solutions.
 The station's studio and transmitter are located along Cecilio Putong St. (formerly Maria Clara St.), Tagbilaran.

-The station was launched on February 8, 2016 as Magic 92.7 under an affiliation of Quest Broadcasting, Inc., before it was later relaunched under its current brand on September 7, 2018.
+The station was launched on February 8, 2016 as Magic 92.7 under an affiliation of Quest Broadcasting, Inc..
+It was later relaunched under its current brand on September 7, 2018.